ccoverstreet/salad-notes/README.md

 2. Open a browser tab and go to `localhost:33322`
 3. Start writing to a `.md` file.
 The client will automatically view the file once you write to it

+### Usage with Vim/Neovim

+- Open the root directory of the notebook in vim and navigate using netrw
+- Linking to other files can be done by filename completion

+## Implemented Features

+- Client view refreshes on file write
+- Simple file explorer for viewing files within the notebook
+- Clicking on the current filename copies the filename text to clipboard
+	- Useful for quickly jumping to files in Vim

 ## Planned Features

-- File explorer for notebook directory
-	- Viewing client can navigate to files independently
 - Multiple viewing panes
 	- Once file linking is sorted, a primary and secondary view pane would allow for users to have multiple notes open.